Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Hit the Download button.

-Your browser should start downloading the image (should be around 5.1GB).
-While the download is ongoing, you can move on to the next step.
+While the ISO file is downloading, you can move on to the next step.

 2. Bypass the CPU check by editing the Windows Registry

-- Press the Windows key + R to start Run, type regedit, then click OK, or press Enter to launch the Registry Editor.
+- Press the Windows key + R to start Run, type regedit, and click OK to launch the Registry Editor.

 - Navigate to the following path:

-- In the right pane, you can right-click and select New and then select the DWORD (32-bit) Value.
+- In the right pane, you can right-click, select New and then select the DWORD (32-bit) Value.

 - Once the value is created, you can rename it to AllowUpgradesWithUnsupportedTPMOrCPU.

-- You can now double click on this new value and enter 1 into the Value data field.
-Hit OK and close the registry editor.
+- You can now double-click on this new value and enter 1 into the Value data field.
+Then, finally, hit OK and close the registry editor.
 This is how to install Windows 11 on unsupported CPU via regedit.

-Once you restart your PC and go for the next solution, the system will ignore any shortcomings regarding your CPU and even with the TPM 2.0 requirement.
+Once you restart your PC and go for the following solution, the system will ignore any shortcomings regarding your CPU, even with the TPM 2.0 requirement.

 3. Install Windows 11 from the ISO image

-- After the ISO is done downloading, press Windows key + E to launch File Explorer.
+- After downloading the ISO, press Windows key + E to launch File Explorer.

 - Locate the ISO, right-click on it and select Mount.